- Trip Dates: July 23 - 29, 2016

 Important Client Info:

-An RABC permit is required for each person (needs to be done well in advance of the arrival date), a passport is needed, and if you want to fish, you can buy a fishing license at Prairie Portage.
+An RABC permit is required for each person (needs to be done well in advance of the arrival date), a passport is needed, and if you want to fish, you will need to purchase the fishing license online before arrival.

 For those of you who have paddled the lakes of the BWCAW and have longed to expand your experience to include paddling in the Quetico, here is your chance to take a trip with somebody who knows the park intimately and is anxious to share that knowledge with you.
 Like the BWCAW, the Quetico is over a million acres of wilderness waiting to be explored and enjoyed.